Roief8/HomeSens_Security/README.md

 # HomeSens_Security
+ Smart Home Security System.
+ *** for more information see HomeSens ppt.

  Final School Project.

  Tools used in this project:

- Android Studio (Java OOP) for app.
+ User Frirendly Mobile app using Android Studio (Java OOP).

- Arduino UNO (C++), Motion and Magnet Sensors for model.
+ Arduino UNO (C), Motion and Magnet Sensors.

- Firebase Database for authentication and Real time database.
+  Google Firebase for NoSQL, authentication and Real Time database.

  Geo-Location and SMS services API'S.

- for more information see HomeSens ppt file.